oniemiddle/LibreAutomate/Other/DocFX/_doc/editor/Portable app.md

 ## Run
 Run `Au.Editor.exe` (it may be displayed as `LibreAutomate`).

-The portable program can run on any Windows 7/8/10/11 64-bit computer.
+The portable app can run on any Windows 7/8/10/11 64-bit computer.
 Don't need to install .NET runtime.

-The portable program does not have the "always run as administrator" feature, but you can right-click and select **Run as administrator**.
+The portable app does not have the "always run as administrator" feature, but you can right-click and select **Run as administrator**.
 See [UAC](xref:uac).

-The portable program does not write files outside of its folder.
+The portable app does not write files outside of its folder.
 And does not write to the Registry.

 LibreAutomate uses these special folders: [folders.ThisAppDocuments](), [folders.ThisAppDataLocal](), [folders.ThisAppTemp]().
 In portable mode these folders are in subfolder `data` of the portable program folder.